Tested: The Best Door Locks For Your Home, Garage, or Rental

 Q. Can smart door locks be hacked?

-It is possible for smart door locks to be hacked, just like any other digital device.
-High-quality smart locks prevent this by providing advanced encryption processes.
+Like any other digital device, smart door locks can be hacked.
+High-quality smart locks prevent this by featuring advanced encryption protocols.